Technigo/project-weather-app/README.md

 http://api.openweathermap.org/data/2.5/weather?q=Stockholm,Sweden&units=metric&APPID=0885d110db76ae5dbaae0c2672772fdf

 ## The problem
-We worked in groups this time.
+We worked in pairs this time.
 First we made our API and wrote the basic HTML document, then we did the basic Javascript for the main weather display of stockholm.
 The we did a feature freeze and seperately worked on sections of the weather app after which we merged the changes and finished the CSS together.

 ## View it live

-Every project should be deployed somewhere.
-Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.